Mixtures of SubExperts for Large Language Continual Learning: Prerequisites

 where $\bm{A} \in \mathbb{R}^{r \times d}$ and $\bm{B} \in \mathbb{R}^{d \times r}$ are low-rank matrices with rank $r \ll d$.
 The base matrix $\bm{\theta}$ is frozen and only low-rank matrices $\bm{A}$ and $\bm{B}$ are trained.
 The update $\Delta \bm{\theta}$ is scaled by a factor $\alpha / r$ to regulate its magnitude.
 During inference, the low-rank update can either be merged into $\bm{\theta}$ for efficient execution or retained as a modular adapter to allow flexible task switching.

-LoRA offers several benefits for continual learning in LLMs.
-It significantly reduces the number of trainable parameters, allowing for scalable multi-task training.
-Since the base model is kept frozen, it effectively preserves prior task knowledge, helping to prevent catastrophic forgetting.
-Moreover, its modularity facilitates task-specific adaptation and transfer learning while also reducing storage and communication costs by requiring only the lightweight adapter weights to be stored or transferred.
+LoRA offers several advantages for continual learning in LLMs by drastically reducing the number of trainable parameters, enabling scalable multi-task training, and preventing catastrophic forgetting through a frozen base model that preserves prior knowledge.
+Its modular design further supports task-specific adaptation, transfer learning, and efficient storage or communication since only lightweight adapter weights need to be saved or transmitted.
+However, LoRA also has practical limitations: as tasks accumulate, the growing collection of adapters can become a memory and storage burden; unmerged adapters require task-specific weight loading at inference time, complicating deployment; and reusing adapters across tasks may introduce catastrphic interference unless carefully managed.

-However, LoRA also presents several limitations in real-world scenarios.
-As the number of tasks increases, managing a large collection of adapters can introduce memory and storage challenges.
-During deployment, if adapters are not merged into the base model, switching tasks may necessitate loading different sets of weights, adding complexity to the inference process.
-Additionally, when adapters are reused across tasks, interference between tasks can arise unless special care is taken to manage this sharing.